 Australia supports accredited Australian NGOs to deliver cost effective, practical and direct poverty reduction programs through the Australian NGO Cooperation Program (ANCP).
 The ANCP will directly support community-level economic development, facilitating access to markets, improving livelihoods for women and working to strengthen links between communities, government and the private sector.

-In 2015-16, an estimated $23 million will be provided for community development projects across 23 African countries.
-In 2014-15, ANCP supported 27 Australian NGOs to deliver projects in 27 African countries, to the value of approximately
+In 2019-20, an estimated $26 million will be provided for community development projects across 22 African countries.

 Direct Aid Program in Africa